chily299/Speed-Turtle/README.md

-swipe-race-tutorial
+Speed Turtle
 ===================

-A simple game that makes use of LibGDX Scene2D and GestureDetector features
+Alpa game that makes use of LibGDX